Fulfilling the mission of teaching, research, and preservation since 1958.

 The Natural Areas

-Campus Woods -- a 10 acre tract of predominately riparian forest along the Neosho River.
-It is located at the far north end of the university campus.
-It includes educational displays, trails for recreation, and a newly installed picnic area.
+Campus Woods -- A 13-acre (5-ha) tract of predominately riparian forest along the Neosho River.
+It is located at the far north end of the ESU campus.
+It includes educational displays, trails for recreation, and a picnic area.

-Charles P. Coughlen Natural Area -- a 44-acre tract of tallgrass prairie located 9 miles southwest of Emporia along the Kansas Turnpike.
+Charles P. Coughlen Natural Area -- A 44-acre (18-ha) tract located 9 miles (14 km) southwest of Emporia, Kansas, along the I-35 Kansas Turnpike.
 It consists of native and restored tallgrass prairie, riparian woodland, a spring, and a stream with a small impoundment.

-Hamilton Fossil Quarry -- an 51-acre tract of land approximately 3 miles east of Hamilton, Greenwood County, Kansas.
-Formerly the location of a commercial rock quarry, the property includes numerous fossil sites which have yielded a large, world-famous collection of late Pennsylvanian age (300 million years) fossilized vertebrates, invertebrates, plants, and microfossils.
+Hamilton Fossil Quarry -- A51-acre (21-ha) tract of land approximately 3 miles (5 km) east of Hamilton, Kansas.
+Formerly the location of a commercial rock quarry, the property includes numerous fossil sites which have yielded a large, world-famous collection of late Pennsylvanian age (300 million years ago) vertebrates, invertebrates, plants, and microfossils.

-Neva Marsh -- Our other newly-acquired wetland site, the 52-acre Neva Marsh, located in the Cottonwood River floodplain of Chase County, was also created through the Wetlands Reserve Program and is a complex of broad, shallow impoundments supporting aquatic vegetation and wildlife.
+Neva Marsh -- One of ESU’s two wetland Natural Areas, the 52-acre (21-ha) Neva Marsh is located in the Cottonwood River floodplain of Chase County, about 20 miles (32 km) west of Emporia and 2 miles west of Cottonwood Falls, Kansas.
+The area was restored to a wetland through the Wetlands Reserve Program and is a complex of broad, shallow impoundments supporting aquatic vegetation and wildlife.
 Native, warm-season grasses were also re-seeded on the area.

-Reading WoodsNatural Area -- a 36-acre tract of upland and lowland deciduous forest, representing the westernmost penetration of eastern deciduous forest in Kansas.
-Reading Woods is located near Reading, KS, about 15 miles northeast of Emporia, and is contiguous with the 10,100-acre Melvern Wildlife Area (licensed by the U.S. Army Corps of Engineers to the Kansas Department of Wildlife, Parks and Tourism).
+Reading WoodsNatural Area -- A 36-acre (15-ha) tract of upland and lowland deciduous forest, representing the westernmost penetration of eastern deciduous forest in Kansas.
+Reading Woods is located near Reading, Kansas, about 15 miles (24 km) northeast of Emporia, and is contiguous to the east with the 10,100-acre (4,089-ha) Melvern Wildlife Area (licensed by the U.S. Army Corps of Engineers to the Kansas Department of Wildlife, Parks and Tourism).
 Because of its unique flora, fauna, and geological features, Reading Woods is maintained as a preserve in a relatively undisturbed state.
-The university acquired the land in 1971.

-Sarah Howe Natural Area (Howe Woods) -- a 12-acre tract of forest in eastern Lyon County that contains several, large bur oaks (Quercus macrocarpa).
-The area is maintained as a natural preserve at the request of Miss Sarah Howe who deeded the land to the university in 1982.
+Sarah Howe Natural Area (Howe Woods) -- A 12-acre (5-ha) tract of forest located about 13 miles (21 km) northeast of Emporia, Kansas, that contains several large bur oaks (Quercusmacrocarpa) and other deciduous tree species.
+The area is maintained as a natural preserve at the request of Sarah Howe.